hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 Sometimes you want an element that doesn't really have any meaning, just an extra container to apply styles to. `p` or `h1` don't really make sense in this case.

 There are elements that have no intrinsic properties other than that they are either inline or block elements.
+They're like a blank canvas for us to our ideas that don't fit in the pre-defined set of HTML elements.
 These are `span` and `div` which are inline and block elements respectively.

 ```html
 <span>I am an inline element</span>